 The Store of Value Narrative and Gold

-Bitcoin was initially intended to be a peer-to-peer medium of exchange although its narrative has largely switched to that of a global store of value.
-Countries who use their own proprietary currency other than the big 6 (USD – United States Dollar, CAD – Canadian Dollar, EUR – Euro, AUS – Australian Dollar, JPY – Japanese Yen, and GBP– British Pound) are subject to grave risks imposed by the arbiters of the big 6.
+Bitcoin was initially intended to be a peer-to-peer medium of exchange, although its narrative has switched mainly to that of a global store of value.
+Countries that use their proprietary currency other than the big 6 (USD – United States Dollar, CAD – Canadian Dollar, EUR – Euro, AUS – Australian Dollar, JPY – Japanese Yen, and GBP– British Pound) – are subject to grave risks imposed by the arbiters of the big 6.

-Rather than hold onto, for example – the Turkish Lira or South African Rand, and have your spending power decline over time, many have fled to BTC or other cryptocurrencies that enable pseudonymous, secure transfers of value and opportunities for capital appreciation.
-Bitcoin, for example increased in value by 85,811,250% between 2010 and 2021.
+Rather than hold onto, for example – the Turkish Lira or South African Rand and have their spending power decline over time, many have fled to BTC or other cryptocurrencies that enable pseudonymous, secure transfers of value and opportunities for capital appreciation.
+Bitcoin, for example, increased in value by 6,965,454,545.45% between 2010 and 2021.

-Financial markets serve many important functions in an economy although they are not always reflecting whats happening in the real world.
-In fact, they often aren’t.
-The stock market for example, is constantly attempting to base prices and valuations on future expectations.
+Financial markets serve many critical economic functions, although they do not always reflect what’s happening in the real world.
+They often aren’t.
+The stock market, for example, is constantly attempting to base prices and valuations on future expectations.
 To predict future outcomes, you want the least amount of uncertainty involved.

-When outcomes are uncertain – such as when there is a supply chain crisis, a war, or a pandemic going on – then prices will reflect that.
-Speculative assets like revenueless tech stocks or purposeless altcoins will reflect uncertainty by having their price spike downwards because there is, temporarily, no more perceived value.
+When outcomes are uncertain – such as when a supply chain crisis, a war, or a pandemic occurs- prices will reflect that.
+Speculative assets like revenueless tech stocks or purposeless altcoins will reflect uncertainty by having their price spike downwards because there is no more perceived value.
 Re-pricings will occur, even if it’s not immediate.
-It’s easy to forget that asset prices can go down another 99% after having already gone down by 99%.
+It’s easy to forget that asset prices can go down another 99% after dropping by 99%.

 Mimetic Desire and Gold

-Physical bars of gold have outperformed most assets during periods of economic strife.
-As one of the oldest forms of human currency, gold has become what is referred to as a safe haven asset.
-It’s important to understand that the flow of money from speculative assets to safe haven assets isn’t happening automatically.
-It’s a result of trader psychology being influenced by mimetic desire and it happens slowly, then all at once (similar to how risk works – stairway up; elevator down).
+Physical bars of Gold has outperformed most assets during periods of economic strife.
+As one of the oldest forms of human currency, Gold has become what is referred to as a safe haven asset.
+It’s important to understand that money flows from speculative investments to safe-haven assets isn’t happening automatically.
+It’s a result of trader psychology being influenced by mimetic desire, and it happens slowly, then all at once (similar to how risk works – stairway up, elevator down).

 Mimetic desire is best explained with an analogy.
 Imagine you are standing next to someone on a trampoline.
-That person sees something they want that requires them to jump in order to reach it.
+That person sees something they want that requires them to jump to reach it.
 When they jump, you feel the movement of the trampoline underneath you.
 A natural reaction is to look at where this movement is coming from.
-When you see the thing that the person next to you wants, Mimetic theory argues that you’ll start to want that thing too.
+When you see what the person next to you wants, Mimetic theory argues that you’ll also start to want that thing.

 Learn more about it here.

-Other than its use in jewelry, gold is perceived to exist outside of the traditional financial system although banks are the largest owners of it and derivatives are constantly used to manipulate its price so that is a relatively naïve assumption.
+Other than its use in jewelry, Gold is perceived to exist outside of the traditional financial system, although banks are the largest owners of it, and derivatives are constantly used to manipulate its price – so that is a relatively naïve assumption.
 Below is one of the many headlines detailing big bank baboonery.
 In this instance, JPM Chase had to pay a $920 million fine.
-They’ll survive.

-Even though its performed well in the past during times of distress, this rise in value is not based on any fundamental, intrinsic characteristic.
+Even though Gold has performed well in the past during times of distress, this rise in value is not based on any fundamental, intrinsic characteristic.
 Gold is not easy to transport or store, especially at scale.
-Try moving $1 billion in gold across an ocean.
-Due to big players in the industry, Gold is actually a very centralized commodity and the price will only appreciate because of a fluctuating extrinsic value.
-Someone will see that someone else has gold and they’ll want it.
+Try moving $1 billion in Gold across an ocean.
+Due to big players in the industry, Gold is actually a very centralized commodity, and the price will only appreciate because of a fluctuating extrinsic value.
+Someone will see that someone else has Gold, and they’ll want it.